 It may be hard to identify which voiceover demos you want when starting.
 If you’ve done your homework, as we’ve discussed in the previous blog posts, you’ll have spent months in acting classes and VO training sessions chiseling away the marble to reveal a beautiful you.

-- Right off the bat your demo should show the world what you’ve got.
+- Your demo should show the world what you’ve got right off the bat.

-- It’s your calling card and is the most important asset you’ve got in your toolbox.
+- It’s your calling card and is the most important asset in your toolbox.

 - Your signature sound should be clear as a bell and ring true.

 Here are some guidelines if you’re starting and some tips I’ve found helpful if you’ve been at this awhile:

 1) Have a demo for each genre you like to work in (even if it represents a small part of your business, like Live Announcing).
 60-90 seconds max (unless it’s Audiobooks, then it can be three to five minutes).